Additional questions? Email Experience Services or call 800-755-2676.

 How do I know what membership type is right for me?

-AORN offers membership for both individuals and facilities.
+AORN offers membership for both individuals and groups.

 - Standard – Select this if you are a registered nurse (RN) who is actively practicing, and seeking the latest practices, education, and resources you need to stay current and maintain your license or certification requirements.
 Standard members may hold an elective office and serve as delegates to the AORN House of Delegates.